 The engine that powers sustainable organisations

-Mining supply chains are a complex network of upstream and downstream activity by small to large-sized players from extraction to processing, transportation, and market delivery.
-These operations span the globe and take place in remote locations - often in developing countries with weak institutions - where there is less incentive and more roadblocks to end-to-end transparency.
+Mining supply chains are a complex network of upstream and downstream activity.
+They stem from small to large-sized players and include extraction to processing, transportation, and market delivery.
+These operations span the globe and take place in remote locations - often in developing countries with weak institutions.
+Especially here there is less incentive and more roadblocks to end-to-end transparency.

-There is also the distinction between corporate-level disclosures and site-specific disclosures.
+There is also a distinction between corporate-level disclosures and site-specific disclosures.
 Differences between the two can vary wildly as each site has different stakeholders and impacts, resulting in different sets of disclosures.
-At present, since there are no requirements or guidelines on site-specific disclosures, mine-site level reporting is lacking.
+At present, since there are no requirements or guidelines on site-specific disclosures, mine-site-level reporting is lacking.
 Unfortunately, most impacts occur at this level and hence go unreported.

 Strengthening mine-site level reporting is key to improve reporting quality.
 Companies need to dedicate resources and train site teams on ESG data collection and reporting.
 Also having systematic due processes such as grievance channels to address issues will enhance the quality of the data and disclosures.